DataDog/documentation/content/en/service_owners_guide/plan.md

 ### Resource tagging

-Datadog is a tool for correlating machine data across multi-dimensions of cardinality.
-It cross-references an individual data against any other one, regardless of type.
-For example, query telemetry on Database hosts can be compared to worker thread pool size on web server hosts, with all the logs from both hosts displayed in-line.
+Datadog is a tool for correlating machine data across multiple dimensions of cardinality.
+It cross-references an individual data points regardless of type.
+For example, you can compare database host telemetry with web server host thread pool sizes, displaying all logs in-line.

 Hostname, cloud regions, OS version, and IP, are just some of the machine-generated unified vocabulary.
 Additionally, Datadog allows you to generate custom data terms such as cost-code, AppName, environment, and version.